bbauska/Coursera-Bootstrap/README.md

 -   Next we add a carousel class to illustrate the use of nesting of classes in Scss, as follows:

+-	<details>
+      <summary>Next we add a carousel class to illustrate the use of nesting of
+        classes in Scss, as follows:</summary>

 ```
 .carousel {